UBC regrets handling of Turpel-Lafond, as she loses honour at different university

 The UBC statement comes on the same day that Vancouver Island University says it has accepted the return of an honorary doctorate from Turpel-Lafond after it told her it was reviewing her eligibility for the honour.

-It says it won’t be offering further comment on Turpel-Lafond’s case, but that it broadly condemns Indigenous identity fraud.
+It says it won’t offer further comment on Turpel-Lafond’s case, but that it broadly condemns Indigenous identity fraud.

+Following the announcement, the collective wrote on Twitter that there was “One down – 10 to go.”
+Turpel-Lafond has 10 other honourary degrees from various universities.

 Turpel-Lafond has not responded to previous requests for comment, although she told the CBC when she was growing up she didn’t question the biological parentage of her father, who she had said was Cree.